Street trading and charity collections

 Charities wishing to collect money on the Highway must apply for a Street Collection Licence.

-We only grant the licences directly to the charities themselves or local branches of a charity.
+We only grant the licences directly to the charities themselves or local branches of a charity and their representatives or authorised collectors.
+You must provide proof of your authorisation.

 Apply for a street collection licence